 The tour begins in Defiance (June 4-8).
-Evening performances will take place at Auglaize Village, a collection of historic buildings preserving the area’s nineteenth century-history.
+Evening performances will take place at the Defiance Public Library.
 Follow the tour during its second week in Milan (June 11-15).
 The New England-style village near Lake Erie will hold evening performances in their bustling town square.
 Geauga County (June 18-22) is the setting for the third week of the tour.
 Century Village Museum in Burton, an authentic representation of a Western Reserve Village from 1798 to the end of the nineteenth century, will host all evening performances.
 The tour’s final week is Warren (June 25-29), where Ohio Chautauqua is a community tradition.
 Evening performances will be hosted in their beautiful downtown park, which is adjacent to Warren’s town square.

 This summer, Ohio Chautauqua explores the theme Modern Legends.
 The program showcases historical figures from the mid-twentieth century whose lives and work left a larger-than-life imprint on the American Psyche.